 Our review unit was equipped with a Core i7-8550U, 13.3-inch Full HD (1,920 × 1,080 or 166 PPI) display, 8GB of RAM, and a 256GB solid-state disk (SSD).
 It’s priced at $1,280 (on sale for $1,080), including the more advanced HP Tilt active pen and the Natural Silver color scheme.
 Meanwhile, you can also choose the Core i5-8250U model to save an extra $100.
 When maxed out, the Spectre x360 13 costs $2,240 (on sale for $2,040) for the same CPU, 16GB of RAM, a massive 2TB SSD, a 4K UHD display (3,840 x 2,160 or 331 PPI), HP Tilt pen, and either the Dark Ash Silver or brand-new Pale Rose Gold color scheme.

-With the higher configurations, these prices break the Spectre x360 13 into premium notebook territory.
-The question is, did HP bake in enough improvements to keep the machine at the top of the bunch?
+With the higher configurations, these prices place the Spectre x360 13 in premium notebook territory.
+Did HP bake in enough improvements to keep the machine at the top of the bunch?

 A thin and beautiful frame that’s just the slightest bit bendy